isomerpages/moe-admiraltysec/_sec-1-registration-2023/Prep for the 1st Day of School/Textbooks and Uniforms.md

 third_nav_title: Prep for the 1st Day of School
 ---
 #### **Textbooks and Uniforms**
-Online purchase of textbooks and uniforms is **<u>highly recommended</u>**.
 If you wish to walk-in, the opening hours for the bookshop and school uniform store are as follows:

 | Date | Opening |
 | -------- | -------- |